-At the time \( N \), the estimate \( x_{N,N} \) would be the average of all previous measurements:
+At the time \( n \), the estimate \( \hat{x}_{n,n} \) would be the average of all previous measurements:

-\( x \) | is the true value of the weight |
+\( x \) | is the true value of the weight. |

-\( z_{n} \) | is the measurement value of the weight at time \( n \) |
+\( z_{n} \) | is the measured value of the weight at time \( n \). |

-\( \hat{x}_{n,n} \) | is the estimate of \( x \) at time \( n \) (the estimate is made after taking the measurement \( z_{n} \) ) |
+\( \hat{x}_{n,n} \) | is the estimate of \( x \) at time \( n \) (the estimate is made after taking the measurement \( z_{n} \) ). |

-\( \hat{x}_{n,n-1} \) | is the previous estimate of \( x \) that was made at time \( n-1 \) (the estimate was made after taking the measurement \( z_{n-1} \)) |
+\( \hat{x}_{n-1,n-1} \) | is the estimate of \( x \) at time \( n-1 \) (the estimate is made after taking the measurement \( z_{n-1} \) ). |

-\( \hat{x}_{n+1,n} \) | is the estimate of the future state (\( n+1 \) ) of \( x \).
-The estimate is made at the time \( n \), right after the measurement \( z_{n} \).
-In other words, \( \hat{x}_{n+1,n} \) is a predicted state |
+\( \hat{x}_{n,n-1} \) | is a prior prediction - the estimate of the state at time \( n \).
+The prediction is made at the time \( n-1 \). |

-The dynamic model in this example is constant, therefore \( x_{n+1,n}= x_{n,n} \).
+The dynamic model in this example is static (or constant) since the weight of gold doesn't change over time, therefore \( \hat{x}_{n+1,n}= \hat{x}_{n,n} \).

 Notes | |